sezsucu/environment/docs/unix/readme.md

 * `passwd`: to change password
 * `tty`: to display user's terminal name
 * `jobs`: to list active jobs
+* `fg`: brings the most recent job to the foreground
 * `at`: to run a job for later execution
 * `atq`: to list the jobs to be executed later
 * `atrm`: to remove a job from the at queue